matkoniecz/UnNetHackPlus/Dumping-grounds.md

 True rumor	They say that the Amulet of Yendor doesn't mind being called names.
 True rumor	They say that the Gods dislike cannaiblism, but they don't expect orcs and cavemen to know better True rumor	They say that the Horsemen of the Apocalypse are camera shy.
-True rumor	They say that the Oracle comes at a price...
-True rumor	They say that the Planes are somewhere up there.
-True rumor	They say that there is thunder on the Plane of Air.
-True rumor	They say that throwing a pick-axe straight up will only hurt yourself.
-True rumor	They say that watchmen hate it when you force open locked doors.
-True rumor	They say that writing diary entries in the dungeon is not productive.
-True rumor	They say that you can dig through traps True rumor	They say that you can kick a newt.
 True rumor	They say that you can train your dog with meatballs.
 True rumor	They say that you shouldn't kick a cockatrice without boots.
 True rumor	They say that you shouldn't saddle a cockatrice without gloves.
 True rumor	They say that you'll never lose a ring of searching in a sink.
 True rumor	They say there's no such thing as an invisible mummy.
-True rumor	They say you can add your own rumors to public servers.
-True rumor	They say you just shouldn't listen to rumors from public servers.
-Even this one.
 True rumor	They say you shouldn't kill Izchak.
 True rumor	They say you shouldn't sacrifice a unicorn on an altar of its own alignment.
-True rumor	This is a true rumor
-True rumor	Try reading a scroll of food detection while hallucinating True rumor	Trying to pwn Demogorgon will make slaying a black dragon look like slaying a grid bug.
+True rumor	Try reading a scroll of food detection while hallucinating True rumor	What doesn't kill you, doesn't kill you.
-True rumor	Use a leash to get your pet to change into something greater.
-True rumor	Use a leash to help your pet find the polymorph trap.
-True rumor	Using a polypiling item for polyselfing can be dangerous...
-Or deadly.
-True rumor	What doesn't kill you, doesn't kill you.
-True rumor	What kind of stupid hacker zaps Death with a death ray?
 True rumor	When in doubt save and come back later.
-True rumor	Wishing won't make you a millionaire.
-True rumor	Wizards are good at spellcasting, especially when they're wearing light armor.
 True rumor	You are probably going to die down here.
-True rumor	You can uh, read stuff ya know.
-True rumor	You can't always get what you want... by wishing.
-True rumor	You need some heavy wizardry with the Wizard.
-True rumor	bnggg
-True rumor	fqjdoz
-True rumor	they say that killing a shopkeeper makes you up to 4000 z's richer.
 T-Shirt	"Kill, Maim, Burn..."
 T-Shirt	'$playername, I'm watching you, scum!' -- Wizard of Yendor T-Shirt	(This space for sale.)
 T-Shirt	*insert Monty Python quote here*
-T-Shirt	*insert pic of uboa here*
-T-Shirt	+5 sexterity vest
 T-Shirt	+<<*giant cave spider silk T-shirt*>>+
-T-Shirt	+Infinity Billion Cool Shirt of Awesomeness T-Shirt	- - - - - - CUT HERE - - - - - -
-T-Shirt	-----Fill up to here.-----
-T-Shirt	--More--
 T-Shirt	-export-a-crypto-system-sig -RSA-3-lines-PERL
 T-Shirt	/</tits/> /<//tits/>
 T-Shirt	100% goblin hair - do not wash
 T-Shirt	3.141592653589792636.......
-T-Shirt	666 420 Tongue Kiss Your Father
-T-Shirt	9/11
-T-Shirt	9/11, I'm In Heaven!
 T-Shirt	90% cotton, 10% polyester.
-T-Shirt	:-)
-T-Shirt	:-)
-T-Shirt	:-)
 T-Shirt	<tits> </tits>
 T-Shirt	Elbereth
 T-Shirt	Elvira's House O'Succubi, granting the gift of immorality!